Cutwell/github1s-chrome-extension/README.md

 | ![example UI](github/images/example_inserted_UI.PNG "example UI") |
 | This extension creates additional UI within GitHub repositories, making it easier to open them in GitHub1s. |

+GitHub1s is a web-app for viewing GitHub repository files online, using a web-compiled version of VSCode.
+This extension introduces a new UI button to the GitHub repository file navigation bar, enabling users to easily open the repository inside the GitHub1s website.

 * A simple Chrome extension, which should be compatible with any Chromium-based browser(1).
 * Inserts additional UI content into the repository navigation bar, providing a redirect to the [GitHub1s](https://github1s.com/conwnet/github1s) repository-viewer webapp.
 * Note: should only insert UI elements on repository pages, but code will attempt to insert into the first  "file-navigation" class element on each github.com domain page, which may cause unexpected UI if this class occurs elsewhere on the website than the repository pages (2).